project-codeflare/codeflare-sdk/CodeFlareSDK_Design_Doc.md

 With a valid AppWrapper, we will use the Kubernetes python client to apply the AppWrapper to our Kubernetes cluster via a call to `cluster.up()`

-We will also use the Kubernetes python client to get information about both the RayCluster and AppWrapper custom resources to monitor the status of our Framework Cluster via `cluster.status()` and `cluster,details()`.
+We will also use the Kubernetes python client to get information about both the RayCluster and AppWrapper custom resources to monitor the status of our Framework Cluster via `cluster.status()` and `cluster.details()`.

 The RayCluster deployed on your kubernetes cluster can be interacted with in two ways: Either through an interactive session via `ray.init()` or through the submission of batch jobs.